 7.1.
 In this agreement the singular term will include the plural and the male term the female.
 This contract is subject to the laws of Scotland and all unresolved disputes arising out of it shall be determined by the Scottish courts.
 Neither the Owner nor Sailaway may be sued in the courts of any country other than Scotland.

 7.2.
 Sailaway will seek to help resolve any such disputes, including - where it judges this to be appropriate and at its absolute discretion - through referral of the matter to the Association of Scottish Yacht Charterers or other party chosen by Sailaway, for independent determination.
 In this event all correspondence relating to the dispute will be lodged with the disputes committee of the Association of Scottish Yacht Charterers or other independent party.

 8. SECURITY DEPOSIT

 8.1.
 A minimum Security Deposit of £1000 will be payable by the Charterer not less than 7 days before the start of the Agreed Charter Period.
-The amount of the Security Deposit may be increased, up to a normal maximum total of £2000 (other than where, exceptionally, a higher figure has been agreed and specified in the Charter Contract - please note that for the Bavaria 45 Cruiser "Bravado" the minimum is £2000 and maximum £3000), as follows:
+The amount of the Security Deposit may be increased, up to a normal maximum total of £2000 (other than where, exceptionally, a higher figure has been agreed and specified in the Charter Contract), as follows: